feathersjs/docs/api/channels.md

 ### service.publish([event,] fn)

-Register a publishing function for a specific service for a specific event or all events if no event name was given.
+`service.publish([event,] fn) -> service` registers a publishing function for a specific service for a specific event or all events if no event name was given.

 ```js
 app.on('login', (user, { connection }) => {